open-mmlab/mmfewshot/README.md

 ## Getting Started

-If you're new of few shot learning, you can start with [Learn the basics](docs/intro.md).
+If you are new of few shot learning, you can start with [learn the basics](docs/intro.md).
-If you’re familiar with it, check out [getting_started.md](docs/get_started.md) for the basic usage of mmfewshot.
+If you are familiar with it, check out [getting_started.md](docs/get_started.md) for the basic usage of mmfewshot.

 Refer to the below tutorials to dive deeper: